OpenEstimate: Evaluating LLMs on Reasoning Under Uncertainty with Real-World Data: Evaluation

+Next, we evaluate how tightly models concentrate their uncertainty by examining the cumulative distribution of ground-truth values relative to the predicted priors (Figure \ref{fig:cdf}).
 We find the best models cover 80\% of the ground truth values within two to three standard deviations of the mean.
 However, performance is domain-dependent: in Glassdoor and NHANES, the best models cover over 80\% of ground-truth values within two standard deviations, while in Pitchbook, three standard deviations are required.
 This suggests that even the strongest models vary substantially in how they express uncertainty across domains.

 Finally, we analyze whether model-reported uncertainty is a reliable guide to predictive accuracy (Figure \ref{fig:corr}) by comparing the standard deviation ratio to the error ratio.
 Ideally, models are low error and well-calibrated.
 In the Glassdoor domain, models appear reasonably well-calibrated relative to the five-sample statistical baseline, but are consistently less accurate than this baseline.
 In contrast, models in Pitchbook are consistently more confident and less accurate than this baseline.
 Results in NHANES fall in between these extremes: models generally achieve lower error than in Glassdoor, but their uncertainty estimates are less well-calibrated, with several models exhibiting either under- or over-dispersion.
 Taken together, these results indicate that the relationship between uncertainty and accuracy is once again strongly domain-dependent.